INDIA TRAVEL TIPS

 The official language is Hindi but English is widely spoken throughout India.

 Staff at airline, railway, telecommunication counters and offices are usually fluent in English.
 Most direction signs usually have an English version too.
 Books like Words in Indian English by S. Muthiah can help visitors interpret local additions to vocabulary and grammar.

-Exchanging facilities are generally available at airports and authorised moneychangers usually display the rates of exchange.
+Exchanging facilities are generally available at airports as well as in all major hotels and authorised moneychangers usually display the rates of exchange.
 Credit cards are widely accepted in major hotels, restaurants and shops.

 For full details on climate, please see Best Time to Go.

 The dress code for your tour in India is comfortable-casual.
 First and foremost, we recommend light and breathable layers to add and remove according to the varying temperatures: it can be cool in the car and at night but will be hot during the day.

 - Good footwear is recommended.
 Sandals may not be appropriate for some sightseeing activities.

 - Lightweight pants, loose skirts or trousers and at least short-sleeved shirts are recommended for men and women when sightseeing in towns and cities